 Alzheimer’s and Healthy Aging Program

-The Alzheimer’s Disease and Healthy Aging Program administers the CDC-funded BOLD grant in Vermont, which stands for “Building Our Largest Dementia infrastructure.”
-The BOLD grant is intended to build the groundwork in Vermont to address dementia as a public health priority.
+The Alzheimer’s Disease and Healthy Aging Program administers the Centers for Disease Control's (CDC) BOLD grant in Vermont.
+BOLD stands for “Building Our Largest Dementia infrastructure.”
+The grant is helping to build the groundwork in the state to address dementia as a public health priority.

-The BOLD award to the Department of Health, Division of Health Promotion and Disease Prevention (HPDP) started in September 2020 and awards $250,000 annually for 3 years, ending in September of 2023.
+The first BOLD award to the Department of Health, Division of Health Promotion and Disease Prevention (HPDP) started in September 2020 and awarded $250,000 annually for three years.
+It ended in September of 2023.

 Support for Family Dementia Caregivers